ApexCaptain/Koconut/README.md

 sampleProcess()
 ```

 As you can see, there's no big difference between using it in JS and TS.
-Both examples created an 1 to 6 integer array and filtered only the even numbers.
+Both examples created a 1 to 6 integer array and filtered only the even numbers.

 # Components
 ## Documents